pdanpdan/vue-keyboard-trap/docs/examples/index.md

 Is only triggered on mount or on directive activation (changed value from false to true) and only if it not covered by another element.

+To check if an element is covered it will be scrolled into view (`el.scrollIntoView()`) so if you have fixed (or sticky) headers or footers set `scroll-padding` on `html` in CSS so that the elements scroll in a visible area.

 <interactive-code
   example="examples/autofocus-on-mount.vue"
   title="Autofocus on mount"